TBXark/mcp-proxy/README.md

   -config string
         path to config file or a http(s) url (default "config.json") -eject-templates
+        eject OAuth templates to configured templateDir/oauth/ (or templates/oauth/ if not configured) -eject-templates-to string
-        eject OAuth templates to templates/oauth/ directory for customization -help
+        eject OAuth templates to specified directory (overrides config templateDir) -help
         print help and exit
   -insecure